 Our apartment was run down, but Mem kept it spotless, which unfortunately didn’t stop the cockroaches and rodents from invading.

 I hated the roaches.
 Big bad cockroaches.
 They came out fast and furious.
 And they were bold.
 I would stamp my foot next to them to scare them, but they wouldn’t budge.
-The roach brigade usually made their debut anytime it went from dark to light.
+The roach brigade usually made its debut anytime it went from light to dark.

 But I was most petrified of the rodents.
 They were probably rats, but I don’t think I could have survived living there, thinking they were rats.